How to Prevent Payment Holds from Government Contracts

 Equally important as the three previous tips is the need to integrate compliance into every contract management process.

 For example, Northrop Grumman got penalized by not complying with federal regulations restricting the types and amount of costs the company could charge to its federal contracts.
-This type of action could have been prevented through an enterprise contract management system that points out when contracts deviate from pre-approved language.
+This type of action could have been prevented through a contract management system that points out when contracts deviate from pre-approved language.

 Another desirable feature from contract management systems is the ability to customize contract workflows with steps for compliance according to applicable regulations.